Southern New Hampshire University

 Descriptive hyperlinks are weblinks disguised as descriptive text where clicking on the link will take the user.

-Each link must have meaningful text describing its purpose without relying on the surrounding text.
+Each link must have a meaningful text that describes its purpose without relying on the surrounding text.
 While it is important to be descriptive, keep it as concise as possible.

 Screen readers will announce aloud "link" when it comes across a hyperlink, so there is no need to include the word "link" as part of the meaningful descriptive text.

 Many screen readers, including JAWS and VoiceOver, allow users to read the Web page links, as demonstrated in the image below listing links from this page.
-As the list shows, link text which is meaningful out of context is more usable in a list.
+As the list shows, linking the text that is meaningful out of context is more usable in a list.

 List of links in the website for use as an example.